Arc Flash Safety: Identify, Label, and Protect

-Arc flash is a powerful electrical event that occurs when an electric current strays from its intended path and travels through the air between conductors.
-This sudden release of energy creates an intense flash of light and heat.
-It is often followed with a loud noise and dangerous debris.
+Arc flash is a dangerous electrical event that occurs when electrical current leaves its intended path and travels through the air between conductors or energized equipment.
+These events can release intense heat, blinding light, loud blasts, and dangerous debris within seconds.

 Causes of Arc Flash